CaballerosTeam/Sort-Naturally-ICU/README.md

 * There are differences in sorting outcomes compared with the `Sort::Naturally` module.
 Capital letters always come before lower case letters, digits always come before letters.
 * Due to a significant strain it is not recommended for sorting lists consisting of letters or digits only.
-* Due to the complexity of a cross-platform support, a locale aware sorting is guaranteed on Unix-like operating systems only.
-* Windows support added in ver.
-0.7.6

 ## SEE ALSO